tembo-io/terraform-provider-tembo/internal/provider/temboclient/docs/AppAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetAllEntitiesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllAppsRequest struct via the builder pattern

 ### Return type